fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5e.md

 ![cypress showing automation of note test](../../images/5/56new.png)

 The structure of the test should look familiar.
-They use <i>describe</i> blocks to group different test cases, just like Jest.
+They use <i>describe</i> blocks to group different test cases, just like Vitest.
 The test cases have been defined with the <i>it</i> method.
 Cypress borrowed these parts from the [Mocha](https://mochajs.org/) testing library that it uses under the hood.

 [cy.visit](https://docs.cypress.io/api/commands/visit.html) and [cy.contains](https://docs.cypress.io/api/commands/contains.html) are Cypress commands, and their purpose is quite obvious.
 [cy.visit](https://docs.cypress.io/api/commands/visit.html) opens the web address given to it as a parameter in the browser used by the test. [cy.contains](https://docs.cypress.io/api/commands/contains.html) searches for the string it received as a parameter in the page.